fullstackfrench/To-Do-List/README.md

 # PriorityPal

-A collaborative To-Do List application that allows users to sign up, log in, and manage their tasks in a clean, user-friendly interface.
+A collaborative to-do list application that allows users to sign up, log in, and manage their tasks in a clean, user-friendly interface.
 Users can add, edit, check off, or delete tasks with real-time updates.

 ## Features